Finding a Top Financial Advisor Firm in Connecticut

 Beirne Wealth Consulting Services, LLC

-Beirne Wealth Consulting is a Shelton-based firm with more than $2.29 billion in assets under management.
+Beirne Wealth Consulting is a Shelton-based firm.
 The firm generally does not impose a minimum required account size, so people with all ranges of investable assets may be able to find what they need.
 The bulk of Beirne’s clients are individuals, though it does advise high-net-worth individuals.
-The firm also does business with institutional clients including pension and profit-sharing plans, charitable organizations, state or municipal government entities, sovereign wealth fund, insurance companies, health savings accounts and other corporations.
+The firm also does business with institutional clients including pension and profit-sharing plans, charitable organizations, state or municipal government entities and other corporations.

-There are five advisors on staff at Beirne.
-The staff includes one certified investment management analyst (CIMA).
-Fees for financial planning and consulting are normally fixed, while fees for investment management are based on a client’s total assets under management.
+Fees for financial planning and consulting at Beirne are normally fixed, while fees for investment management are based on a client’s total assets under management.
 At least one employee at Beirne is a licensed insurance agent and could sell clients insurance products, earning them a commission.
 This is a conflict of interest, but the firm is still bound by fiduciary duty to act in the best interest of the client.

 Beirne Wealth Consulting Services, LLC Background